benjamintli/twitter_sentiment_classifier_keras/README.md

 ### Flask API

-A flask REST api has been created, hosted on heroku. use the model, curl the url above and run a POST request, with the json in the format of {"phrase": "this is a test phrase"}
+A flask REST api has been created, hosted on heroku. use the model, run a POST request on the url above. here's an example of a request
+'''
+{
+	"phrase": "well isn't this stupid"
+}
+'''
+The output will look like

+'''
+{
+    "accuracy": 0.9215755462646484,
+    "polarity": "negative"
+}
+'''